kazuma1989/hands-on-diff/examples/one-liner-setup/slides.md

-# How to use Diff Visual
+# How to use Hands-on Diff

 [@kazuma1989](https://github.com/kazuma1989/)